Khongchai/serenade-on-a-dream/notes.md

 status: current working on interactable falling stars.

-Write new shader to fade border to background => control the curve of cosine to make the fade happen around the edges only
+Write new shader to fade border to background => apply fade texture to all necessary layers => control the curve of cosine to make the fade happen around the edges only

 add shooting stars